cristianvasquez/HES-Agent/readme.md

-# HES agent, data driven applications
+# HES agent

-The idea is to have agents that expose APIs formed as a stock of building blocks -or features- that can be shared by other agents so they `learn` from each other.

-HES was built from these requirements:

-1. The simplicity of a uniform Interface
-2. Portability of components by moving from program code to data
-3. Visibility of features by other service agents

-## Simplicity of a uniform Interface

-HES agents expose Hypermedia APIs, including the necessary information to navigate the functionality via including links with the responses.
-When using Hypermedia APIs, a client can discover the interfaces, which is particularly useful when clients and servers need to evolve independently.
-Also allows highly personalized APIs, shaping them according to the data.

-An excellent Hypermedia APIs introduction [here](https://rubenverborgh.github.io/WebFundamentals/web-apis).

-## Portability of components by moving from program code to data
+Demo that generates APIs from data and N3 rules.
+In this example, links are specified through a [JSON files](./examples/family) and operations refer to [rules](./examples/family/rules) and [data](./examples/family/data).

-The HES agents use [N3 Logic](http://infomesh.net/2002/notation3).
+The HES POC use [N3 Logic](http://infomesh.net/2002/notation3).
 Notation N3 is a rule-based language defined as a superset of turtle that adds support for additional constructs.
-Is possible, for instance, to describe a set of rules to generate new knowledge, extending the data we have
+Is possible, for instance, to describe a set of rules to generate new knowledge, extending the data.

 ```
-   { ?bob is:ancestor ?maria } => { ?maria is:descendent ?bob }.
+  {
+    ?animal :eats :meat.
+    ?animal :eats :plants.
+  }
+  =>
+  {
+    ?animal a :omnivore.
+  }.
 ```

 The rules are stated using curly brackets `{}` and the implication symbol `=>.`

-In a typical reasoning operation, one combines data with rules and a query.
+A typical reasoning operation combines data with rules and a query.
 The results are then serialized in [Json-LD](https://json-ld.org) to be consumed by applications.
 An agent might also expose their knowledge artifacts and features through the URLs.

-## Visibility of features by other service agents

-@TODO

 # Current operations